compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 Normal order is less frequently seen in commonly used languages.
 The main examples are Haskell, and, of all things, R.
 Normal order gets its name from the lambda calculus, where normal order evaluation is guaranteed to result in the normal form of an expression, if one exists.
 The same is not guaranteed of applicative order.
-To illustrate this, let's take the following two lambda calculus expressions (written in our Lisp syntax):
+To illustrate this, let's take the following two lambda calculus expressions, written in our Lisp syntax (you don't have to understand this fully yet!):

 ```scheme
 (lambda x (lambda y x))